A consistent scalar-tensor cosmology for inflation, dark energy and the Hubble parameter: Acknowledgments

-The authors are grateful to EPSRC and STFC/CfFP for financial support.
-CW and AM acknowledge the hospitality of CERN, where part of this work was started.
+The authors are grateful for financial support to the Cruickshank Trust (CW), EPSRC/GG-Top (CW, JR), Omani Government (MA), Science Without Borders programme, CNPq, Brazil (DR), and STFC/CfFP (CW, AM, RB, JM).
+CW and AM acknowledge the hospitality of CERN, where this work was started.
 The University of Aberdeen and University of Edinburgh are charitable bodies registered in Scotland, with respective registration numbers SC013683 and SC005336.